 I don’t make Asian food that often at home, but I really do love it.
 I recently had a real craving for sweet and sour something– whether it be seafood, beef or chicken.
 Many of the recipes I found used ketchup for the sauce (which I’m not a huge fan of when it comes to cooking with it) and other prepared sauces for the ‘sweet and sour’ part.
-Instead, I tested my own version of a homemade sweet and sour combination that worked really well, especially with the new grass-fed, grass-finished Angus beef stew cubes from Crescent Foods (shown below).
-As with their chicken products, the beef has no antibiotics or hormones in it.
-You can imagine the taste, and as for the recipe, the result was delicious and easy- I hope you’ll try it, too.
+Instead, I tested my own version of a homemade sweet and sour combination that worked really well, particularly with a high quality Halal meat like the Billy Doe Meats.

-The ingredients I used are fairly simple and can be found in just about any grocery store international aisle: cane sugar, pineapple vinegar (or any fruity vinegar), tomato sauce, sesame oil or toasted sesame oil (or a combination of the two).
+The ingredients I used are fairly simple and can be found in just about any grocery store international aisle: cane sugar, pineapple vinegar (or any fruity vinegar- apple cider vinegar is particularly good here), tomato sauce, sesame oil or toasted sesame oil (or a combination of the two).

 I also used some greens from my garden: kale, spinach, celery and Swiss chard.
 You can use just one of these, if you like.